dannycalegari/kleinian/README.md

 * ./kleinian -g *filename.grp* to read semigroup generators and triangle orbits from file
 * ./kleinian -e to run a (built-in) example

-Some same .grp files are in the directory *example_groups*
+Some sample .grp files are in the directory *example_groups*

 When in GLUT mode,